uselagoon/lagoon/docs/administering_lagoon/install.md

 Luckily we can use the local development environment to kickstart another Lagoon in any OpenShift, running somewhere in the world.

+Check the [Requirements for OpenShift by Lagoon](/administering_lagoon/openshift_requirements.md) before continuing.

 This process consists of 3 main stages, which are in short:

 1. Configure existing OpenShift